human-conditions/yodrew.github.io-original/_pages/about/services.md

 #### writing

-- Get my ebook from [leanpub](http://leanpub.com/darkroomretreat)
+- Read my book free here or for $6+ from [leanpub](http://leanpub.com/darkroomretreat)
 - Quote and excerpt anything in my book and website.
 Credit me and tell me where it will show up and I will also acknowledge and link to you on my website.
 - Invite me to write for your publication on any subject related to hygienic darkroom retreating and hygienic psychology.
-- Publish me, make money.
+- Publish my book, make money.
 See [*license*](/about/license/)

-(Free or as you please)

 #### speaking

 Invite me to edify your audience.

-(My minimalist expenses + something that fits your budget.)
+(Expenses + something that fits your budget.
+Causes I believe in are payment in themselves)

 #### consulting

 Get my advice on darkroom retreating, building darkrooms, and issues arising thereof.

-(&euro;15/hr.
-First couple emails are free if you have read my book.)
+($25/hr.
+First email is free if you have read my book.)

 I will respond in detail, by email or skype, to all your questions and concerns about: